clelidm/MinCompSpin_ExhaustiveSearch/README.md

 For all three functions:
  - the default value of `r` is the number `n` of spin variables;
- - it is possible to print in a file the values of the log-Evidence of ALL THE TESTED MODELS.
+ - it is possible to print in a file the values of the log-Evidence of **all the tested models**.
 To do so, change the value of the input variable `print_bool` to true (the defaut value is `false`).

+**Recommendations** The three functions were created for you to test what happens if you compare models in the three different cases.
+However, for general use, we recommend that, once you have defined which are the `r` operators on which you want to search for the best MCM, you directly only run the search on MCMs exactly based on the `r` operators (function 1.).
+We advise to reduce beforehand the selection to the `r` most relevant basis operators (similarly to a dimensionality reduction).

 ### Print information about your model